Systems Science and Engineering Sample Curriculum

 City Planning

-- CPLN 520 Introduction to Community and Economic Development
+- CPLN 5200 Introduction to Housing, Community and Economic Development

 Transportation